What time is I’m a Celebrity on tonight?

 Celebrities participating in the latest series include Frankie Bridge, who is best known for her time in pop group The Saturdays, and regular Good Morning Britain co-host Richard Madeley.

-Tonight’s episode follows news that Madeley was taken to hospital after he felt “unwell” in the early hours of this morning (25 November).
+Madeley was taken to hospital after he felt “unwell” in the early hours of the morning (25 November) last week however and could not return due to Covid rules.

 Soap star Danny Miller (Aaron Dingle in Emmerdale) and former Strictly Come Dancing judge Arlene Philips are also on the series.